DattatreyaReddy/cultify/README.md

 ### Finding your center ID

-Run `node index.js` once with any `PREFERRED_CENTER` — the debug logs print the full classes response, which includes center IDs and names.
+Run `node index.js` once with any `PREFERRED_CENTER` — it logs a "Nearby gyms" list with each center's name and ID.

 ### Available workout names